 The position of pseudoeriocitrin in CeGLUT1 and the interacting residues are shown in Figure 11 A and B. The docking simulations revealed that pseudoeriocitrin had a very good binding affinity.
-Although the structure of CeGLUT1 was predicted by homology modeling, we prepared the video in Appendix-3 prepared to show these interactions in more detail since the $\Delta$ G value for pseudoeriocitrin was -17.18 kcal/mol.
+Although the structure of CeGLUT1 was predicted by homology modeling, we prepared the video in Appendix 3 to show these interactions in more detail since the ΔG value for pseudoeriocitrin was -17.18 kcal/mol.
 The video shows pseudoeriocitrin with a purple ball and stick model, the protein with a pink ribbon and the residues with a thin stick model.

 Figure 11.
 CeGLUT1 interactions with pseudoeriocitrin.
-A) 3D representation of pseudoeriocitrin represented by turquoise ball-and-stick model, interacting residues by thin stick model and protein by powdery pink strip ribbon model.
+A) 3D representation of pseudoeriocitrin is represented by the turquoise ball-and-stick model, interacting residues by the thin stick model, and protein by the powdery pink strip ribbon model.
 B) 2D representation of pseudoeriocitrin and CeGLUT1 interactions (the program does not show real pseudoeriocitrin, the ligand in the figure looks like real eriocitrin)